Dennis Chamberland

 Dennis Chamberland (born 1951) is an American bioengineer, explorer, author, award-winning nuclear engineer, space life scientist, and aquanaut.
+He was Mission Commander for seven NASA underwater missions, and designed and built the NASA Scott Carpenter Space Analog Station underwater habitat.

 Career

-Dennis Chamberland, elected a Fellow of the New York Explorers Club in 1991, is an aquanaut, was Mission Commander for seven NASA underwater missions, and designed and built the NASA Scott Carpenter Space Analog Station underwater habitat.
+Naval service and civilian engineering

 Following his role as a United States Naval Officer and after completing graduate studies at his OSU alma mater, he again worked with the Navy as a civilian U.S. Government Nuclear Engineer.
 Dennis was a radiological control professional for Navy Nuclear submarines and was involved in a Nuclear Emergency Planning study at the Harvard School of Public Health.

 In 1986, Chamberland published a landmark cover story on Genetic Engineering in Christianity Today magazine.
 That same year, Chamberland also published an in-depth interview with General William Westmoreland in the U.S. Naval Institute Proceedings that lent a critical insight on the United States' involvement in the Vietnam War.
 Chamberland's interview with Astronaut/Aquanaut Scott Carpenter in a U.S. Naval Institute Proceedings 1989 article focused on the splashdowns of human spaceflight missions was reprinted in August 2021.
 At the turn of the 21st century, Chamberland had published nearly 100 articles and reference works, mostly dealing with scientific and technical issues.
 He began writing books and novels in 1994 and has over 19 works in publication.

+Human colonization of undersea regions

 Dennis Chamberland had maintained a lifelong interest in the human colonization of the undersea regions of Earth.
 He calls these regions "Aquatica" and its permanent human citizens "Aquaticans."
 Chamberland released the seminal work "Undersea Colonies" in 2007 in which he describes the possibility of permanent human colonization of the seas.

 Dennis Chamberland has made three concerted efforts to date at this process, the first of which began in 1972 while he was a college student at Oklahoma State University.
 It was his attempt to begin the undersea settlement process beneath Tenkiller Ferry Lake in eastern Oklahoma.
 His interest continued, and he began another serious push in 1991, forming a corporate venture called the "League of the New Worlds."
 Combining his interest in space and ocean explorations, he reasoned that the technologies were in many ways twin technologies.
 Holding the position as a NASA Life Scientist and developer of Advanced Space Life Support Systems considered for Moon and Mars bases based on Controlled Ecological Life Support Systems (CELSS) for the space agency, he was able to view the two technologies developing simultaneously for all off-planet habitation pursuits.
 While at the Agency, Chamberland coined the term “Resource Recovery,” which replaced the term “waste processing” in all advanced human life support systems.